nathan-king/animism-website/animism-site/src/content/pages/beliefs/nexus.md

 While many nexuses exist naturally, it is also possible to create a nexus through sacred process.
 This includes:
 - Selecting an object connected materially or symbolically to the spirit
 - Seeking consent and acknowledgment
+- **Marking the object with the appropriate seal**
-- Enshrining the object with care and ritual attention
+- Enshrining it with care and ritual attention

+> A seal is not optional.
+It is what calls the spirit and affirms the relationship.

 This process will be detailed on a separate page: **[Creating a Nexus](/creating-a-nexus)** *(coming soon)*.